ibaris/python-project-template/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 ## Documentation improvements

-{{ cookiecutter.project_name }} could always use more documentation, whether as part of the official {{ cookiecutter.project_name }} docs, in docstrings, or even on the web in blog posts, articles, and such.
+{{ cookiecutter.repo_name }} could always use more documentation, whether as part of the official {{ cookiecutter.repo_name }} docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Feature requests and feedback